mbodiai/embodied-agents/README.md

 ## Contributing

+We welcome issues, questions and PRs.
 See the [contributing guide](CONTRIBUTING.md) for more information.

-Feel free to report any issues, ask questions, ask for features, or submit PRs.